South Central Public Power District is one of 31 rural electric utilities headquartered in Nebraska.

 During the decade from 2000 through 2009, 110 miles of the 34.5kV system was replaced by building only 45 miles of 69 kV line.
 Another 15 miles of 69kV was built to bring power from an additional NPPD high voltage substation into South Central’s transmission system and serve growing rural loads in northwestern Clay County.

 In addition to transmission construction during the decade, six new substations were built to better serve both rural and urban consumers as were mile upon mile of distribution feeder and tie line.
 All community distribution systems were rebuilt to operate at 12.5kV and appropriate distribution ties were constructed to improve reliability.

 In 2014, the City of Edgar became the sixteenth incorporated community to be served by South Central Public Power District.
-Work to integrate the community into South Central’s distribution system is underway.
+Work to integrate the community into South Central’s distribution system was completed in 2018.